cboettig/ews-review/manuscript-w-refs.md

 A wide variety of statistical summary indicators have been examined as potential detectors of CSD.
 The most common are variance and autocorrelation.
-Others include skewness [Guttal2008a] and conditional heteroscedasticity (Seekell et al. 2011).
+Others include skewness (Guttal and Jayaprakash 2008a) and conditional heteroscedasticity (Seekell et al. 2011).
 These statistics are typically calculated on sliding windows of time-series data and tested formally or informally for trends.
-The relative power of these tests varies considerably with context; no indicator has consistently outperformed others (Dakos et al. 2011b, 2012, Lindegren et al.
+The relative power of these tests varies considerably with context; no indicator has consistently outperformed others (Dakos et al.
-2012, Perretti and Munch 2012).
-Also, measuring these indicators requires making sometimes arbitrary calculations.
+2011b, 2012, Lindegren et al. 2012, Perretti and Munch 2012).
+Also, measuring
+these indicators requires making sometimes arbitrary calculations.
 For instance, the power of lag-1 autocorrelation to detect a regime shift may be modified by changing methods of data aggregation, de-trending, changing sliding window length, filtering signal bandwidth (Lenton et al. 2012).
 These choices may be optimized when enough calibration data is available, as Lenton et al. (2012) were able to do with several sets of paleoclimate data.
 However, such calibration may not be possible with many ecological datasets.
 Multiple-method (Lindegren et al. 2012) and composite indices (Drake and Griffen 2010) have been proposed, but their power relative to other indicators is unknown.

 Another approach to detecting CSD has been fitting time series data to models.
 Two approaches have been used for these model-based methods.
-First, models may be used to calculate summary statistics related to CSD, such as eigenvalues (Lade and Gross 2012) or diffusion terms in jump-diffusion models (Carpenter 2011a, Brock and Carpenter 2012).
+First, models may be used to calculate summary statistics related to CSD, such as eigenvalues (Lade and Gross 2012) or diffusion terms in jump-diffusion models (Carpenter 2011, Brock and Carpenter 2012).
 These statistics are then examined for trends in the same fashion as the summary statistics above.
 Alternatively, models representing both deteriorating and stable conditions may be fit to the data and in order to determine which is more likely (Dakos et al. 2012, ).
 Boettiger and